 Non-profit organizations also use their websites for fundraising for their causes.
 A PayPal Donate button provides them with an easy way to accept donations.

-Tip: If you want a more fully-featured fundraising solution, check out these best donation and fundraising plugins for WordPress.
+Expert Tip: If you want a more fully-featured fundraising solution, you can check out our expert picks of the best donation and fundraising plugins for WordPress.

 Before you start, you will need to create a PayPal account or log in to your existing account.